Lumosql

 Containers and CI without a /etc/passwd entry for the effective UID need export USER=XXSOMESTRING before make otherwise fossil complains.

-If your shared cluster has stale Tcl or no Tclx, build them into $HOME/.local and prepend that prefix to PATH, LD_LIBRARY_PATH, LIBRARY_PATH, C_INCLUDE_PATH, PKG_CONFIG_PATH, and set TCLLIBPATH=$HOME/.local/lib.
-The two matrix-runner scripts under loft/large-matrix-runs/ show one such environment.
+If you are using a large shared machine (eg on a cluster) you may have outdated packages and no permissions to install software.
+Install locally, for example for Tcl or no Tclx, build them into $HOME/.local and prepend that prefix to PATH, LD_LIBRARY_PATH, LIBRARY_PATH, C_INCLUDE_PATH, PKG_CONFIG_PATH, and set TCLLIBPATH=$HOME/.local/lib.
+The benchmark script benchmark/lumosql-matrix-on-big-machine.sh shows one such environment.

 Build and benchmark